-Okay, so you're signed up with a host, franchise or you have your own accreditation number.
+Okay, so you've signed up with a host, franchise or you have your own accreditation number.
 Better yet?
 You have your first few clients.
 But now what?!

 Every so often, I get questions coming in about how to book travel.
-The HAR crew created a handy resource that will walk you through the basics of booking a trips from the beginning (qualifying your client) to the very end (following up with your clients).
+To lay down the framework for travel agent booking basics, the HAR crew created this handy resource that will walk you from the beginning (qualifying your client) to the very end (following up with your clients) of the booking process.

-Here's the top 4 travel agent resources for planning and booking a trip for your clients (with a few bonus materials).
+Here are our top 7 site resources for planning and booking a trip for your clients.
 The steps cover every nook and any cranny of a travel agent's sales cycle.
-Each step links to an in depth article, taking a deep dive into the particulars.
-Let's begin, shall we?
+Each step links to an in-depth article, which takes a deep dive into the topic's particulars.

 1. Qualifying Clients